LENA for School Districts

 In California, the San Joaquin County Office of Education began piloting LENA Home in 2019 in partnership with the Beyond Our Gates initiative at University of the Pacific.
 By incorporating objective feedback into their Parents as Teachers home visiting, they increased the impact of their work with families across the county.
 In 2021, they added LENA Grow to bring this same powerful feedback and coaching to early educators.
 In their first year of LENA Grow, they've reached over 30 educators in school district preschool classrooms, Head Start classrooms with CAPK and CAPSLO, and family child care homes.

 In Alabama, Huntsville City Schools has served over 400 families with its LENA Start parent-group classes.
 Results from the district's independent longitudinal evaluation show that children whose families participated demonstrated considerably higher early literacy scores than their peers two years after the program and were far more likely to be at an advanced literacy level entering pre-K.

-In Texas, Fort Worth Independent School District implemented LENA Grow in four early learning classrooms during the 2018-2019 school year to help ensure the district’s youngest students were receiving high-quality language development support.
-Classrooms that used LENA Grow increased scores in key CLASS domains compared to classrooms that did not use the program.
-Over 200 children have now participated in the program.
+In Texas, Fort Worth Independent School District first implemented LENA Grow during the 2018-2019 school year to help ensure the district’s youngest students were receiving high-quality language development support.
+Classrooms that used LENA Grow increased CLASS® domains compared to classrooms that did not use the program.
+To date, FWISD has reached more than 450 children and 70 educators through its LENA Grow program.